-22. I shall see mistakes as feedback, I will adjust my aim, and I will try again.
+22. I see mistakes as feedback; I adjust my aim, and I try again.

 “Failures, repeated failures, are finger posts on the road to achievement.
 One fails forward toward success.” — Charles F. Kettering

-23. I shall not misuse my imagination by worrying.
+23. I do not misuse my imagination by worrying.

 “Worry does not empty tomorrow of its sorrow, it empties today of its strength.” ― Corrie Ten Boom

-24. In the pursuit of my goals, I shall act with courage.
+24. In the pursuit of my goals, I act with courage.

 “Courage is resistance to fear, mastery of fear – not absence of fear.” ― Mark Twain

 25. I strive to make the most of my talents, to be of service, to create value, and to give back to the world.

 “Your talent is God’s gift to you.
 What you do with it is your gift back to God.” – Leo Buscaglia